How to get around Portugal; the best and cheapest ways to travel the country.

 Do your own research or contact travel operators, specializing in trips for people with mobility disabilities, when considering a trip to Portugal.

 In conclusion, Portugal has a variety of transportation options available, each with its unique advantages and almost all - inexpensive.
-Ultimately, the best way to get around Portugal will depend on your budget, your travel itinerary, and your personal preferences.

 Whether you opt for the convenience of a train or bus, the freedom of a rental car, the eco-friendliness of a bike, or the pleasure of traveling by water, you will have a wonderful experience exploring Portugal's cities, countryside and coastlines!